Alluxio/alluxio/docs/en/Architecture-DataFlow.md

 the application will have to read the data from the under storage.
 The Alluxio client delegates the read from UFS to a worker, preferably a local worker.
 This worker reads and caches the data from the under storage.
-Cache misses generally cause the largest delay because data must be fetched from under storage.
+Cache misses generally cause the largest delay because data must be fetched from the under storage.
 A cache miss is expected when reading data for the first time.

 When the client reads only a portion of a block or reads the block non-sequentially, the client will instruct the worker to cache the full block asynchronously.
 This is called async caching.
-Async caching doesn't block the client, but may still impact performance if the network bandwidth between Alluxio and the under storage system is a bottleneck.
+Async caching does not block the client, but may still impact performance if the network bandwidth between Alluxio and the under storage system is a bottleneck.
 You can tune the impact of async caching by setting `alluxio.worker.network.netty.async.cache.manager.threads.max` on your workers.